emmanuelmuturia/The-Unit-Converter-App/README.md

 # The-Unit-Converter-App
 This is an app that converts basic measurements.
+To use, simply click a button that contains your desired conversion, input your values and click the 'convert' button to convert your measurements.